 10 Iconic Italian Cocktails

 Italy has played a massive part in reinforcing the appeal and glamor of cocktails.
-The cocktail trend took off in the fifties, and Italy, with its deep sense of fashion and design, was perfectly suited to the ritual of cocktail preparation, the service in uniquely shaped glasses.
-Italians welcomed the latest drink trends freshly arrived from the States.
+The cocktail trend took off in the fifties, and Italy, with its deep sense of fashion and design, was ideally suited to the ritual of cocktail preparation, the service in uniquely shaped glasses.
+Italians welcomed the latest drink trends that had freshly arrived from the States.
 But Italy also innovated with the creation of new cocktail recipes.
 As a result, Barmen and notable drinkers left their legacy to the next generations.

 Here are ten of the best Italian cocktails, certainly the most Iconic: